 Write short paragraphs of 5 lines

 Write your title as a conclusion (and not as a description)

 Write an introductory text

-Differentiate between main content and side notes
+Differentiate between main and side content

 Indent the text

 Sometimes you want to use a quote of someone else or a longer piece of text that is not part of the main text.
 Rather than using a frame you can indent the text:

 When you indent the text, the reader will immediately know that it is a specific example.
 You can use it for pieces in which you are having a conversation with someone (and indent all texts of the other person) or when you use a longer quote from a book.

 Don’t use hyphens when you want to use bullet-points!
 It does not make the list any clearer and it is just as easy to hit the corresponding button to create a bullet list in Word or WordPress.
 And again, this is important for accessibility.